tchbnl/cwptools/README.md

 I need to use CWP sometimes for work.
-CWP is...
-CWP.
+CWP is... rough.
 Here are some tools I made to make working with it a little easier.

 ## Released
 ### docroot